ParAlg/ParGeo/README.md

-# ParGeo: A Library for Parallel Algorithms in Computational Geometry
+# ParGeo: A Library for Parallel Computational Geometry

 ## Tutorial